LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 If a modification is made to a Search Parameter (addition, removal), then the resource uses the existing search parameter values until a new version of the resource is processed.

-Each of these tables has row-level permissions based on the conditional READ-only global variable, such as:
+Each of these tables has row-level permissions based on the conditional READ-only global variable `SV_TENANT_ID`.
+For example, for AUDITEVENT_COMPOSITES:

 ``` sql
 CREATE PERMISSION FHIRDATA.AUDITEVENT_COMPOSITES_TENANT